Sometimes, you need an easy dinner that you won’t feel guilty about serving your family- a nutritious, hearty, and delicious meal that is quick.

 Open up a can of yellow corn for the kids to add to their chili.
 Cut up some apple slices to serve as a side.
 Viola!
 Dinner is served.

 BBQ Chicken Pizza with a Salad

 Have you tried Boboli pizza crusts?
-If not, please do!
+They are soooo good!

 Here’s our favorite Boboli dinner:

-Then add any vegetables you think your family would like.
-Fresh spinach or mushrooms would be good, but my kids have never liked either.
+You could add any vegetables you think your family would like.
+I think chopped green peppers would be good, but my kids have never liked those. 🙂

 Follow the directions on the package for baking.

 Throw together a nice green salad as a side, and you’re all set!
 I keep bagged, prewashed, organic baby greens on hand.
 They’re a staple here at my house.